The New Zealand War Memorial, Southern Stand, at Hyde Park Corner, London

 Part of he article says that:

 More than 250,000 New Zealanders have served in or alongside British forces during the wars of the 20th Century.
 Thirty-two veterans of combined New Zealand and British campaigns (including WWII, J Force, K Force, Malaya and Borneo) were flown to London as par t of the official NZDF contingent.
 Former Leading Telegraphist Raymond Newport, who served with our Navy in Korea and Malaya, said attending the ceremony was a great honour.
-"This I see as a proud moment for not only myself and the official party but for the country as a whole."
+"This I see as a proud moment for not only myself and the official party but for the country

 The $3million memorial was designed by architect John Hardwick-Smith and sculptor Paul Dibble, and was funded by the New Zealand Government.
 It shares the north-east corner of Hyde Park Corner with the Australian War Memorial, which was dedicated in 2003.